 In the “Attach to Instance” option, select the newly launched instance ID where the volumes will be attached for recovery.
 Then, click on “Recover Volumes”.

-This will start the Exchange Server recovery process.
+This will start the MS Exchange Server recovery process.

 Once the process is complete, it will show a status update: